Skip to main content

 About

 CEI created the Washington Clean Energy Testbeds to accelerate the development, scale-up, and adoption of new technologies in solar harvesting, energy storage, and systems integration.
 This open-access facility in Seattle, founded on the principle that users retain all intellectual property, offers customized training and use of instruments for fabricating prototypes, testing devices and modules, and integrating systems.
 The Testbeds also houses meeting and office space where users from academia and business work and collaborate.
-Through Entrepreneur in Residence and Investor in Residence programs, and community-sponsored events, the Testbeds is an active gathering space for cleantech innovators and investors.
+Through Entrepreneur-in-Residence and Investor-in-Residence programs and community-sponsored events, the Testbeds serve as an active gathering space for cleantech innovators and investors.

 Scale-up & Characterization Testbed